“Christmas Smiles” 2017

 Worldwide, the Christmas spirit encourages us to put aside time and resources in order to celebrate the birth of Jesus Christ and the love we have for each other.
 We make sure to take the time to meet family and friends and to share meals, laughter and prayers.
 We show our appreciation for one another with gifts and time well spent together.

-In this year, the Extraordinary Jubilee of Mercy, we at Wi’am are once again organizing a Christmas Event to be enjoyed by all.
+We hope this year will be the year of Justice, after the year of Mercy celebrating the Extraordinary Jubilee of Mercy, we are once again organizing a Christmas event to be enjoyed by all.
 We wish to bring back hope and joy to the community, to share the true meaning of Christmas, and to give without the thought of receiving.

 Wi’am engages children and provides them with the opportunity to enjoy the event and share the message of Christ.
 The children are able to enjoy activities such as carol-singing, dancing, a visit from clowns, and a theater show, as well as receive a pleasant Christmas gift.

 Wi’am encourages everyone this year to think of the weakest amongst us who do not have the means to celebrate this event as a family.
 We especially consider children and elderly as the focal point of our efforts, to make them feel the spirit of Christmas.
 To share the spirit of Christmas, Wi’am would like to inspire you to give love to those in need: visit nursing homes and orphanages, provide people with necessities such as blankets, heaters, financial assistance, or help in whatever way possible.